Installing bow windows is an investment. Join us as we explore what to know before getting bow windows.

 What Are The Pros And Cons?

 Do the pros outweigh the cons?
-Let’s take a look at what to look forward to!
+Let’s take a look and see what you think.

 Makes A Perfect Reading Nook

-A reading nook is a cozy spot that is usually hidden in the crook of a window.
-A bow window is a perfect place to stow one.
-The curved wall is invited and you can use the space to install a seat with storage.
+A reading nook is a small space located in the crook of a window.
+A bow window makes a perfect reading nook.
+The nook’s curved wall is inviting.
+Installing a seat with storage space underneath would be helpful.

 Frees Up Floor Space